-To add directories and launchers which don't appear as entries in the default Menu, you'll need another tool.
-A more advanced menu editing utility called MenuLibre can be found by clicking Settings Manager Menu Editor or by a right-click on and choosing Edit Applications.
+Menu Editor or by a right-click on and choosing Edit Applications.
 Using this editor you can create, hide and reorder the directories which appear in the right-hand pane of the Menu.
 Within those directories you can then create application launchers and customize their behavior by configuring the many options available in this utility.
-For more in-depth information on how to use all of those options, consult the MenuLibre [http://smdavis.us/doku/doku.php?id=menulibre-docs] online documentation.
+For more in-depth information on how to use all of those options, consult the MenuLibre [https://wiki.bluesabre.org/doku.php?id=menulibre-docs] online documentation.